nk0073/reverso-to-anki/README.md

 cargo build --release
 ```

-the executable will be in ./target/release/reverso-to-anki(.exe)
+The executable will be in ./target/release/reverso-to-anki(.exe)

+The build uses ***PRECOMPILED GECKO BINARIES*** to integrate a geckodriver into the binary so you don't have to have 2 executables
+for this app.

+If you don't trust me (oooooww), go to https://github.com/mozilla/geckodriver/releases download an appropriate exectuable, put it into
+geckodrivers/ directory and rename it to match your system (overwrite another executable)

 ## Usage
 I may have went into too much detail in this explanation, so you can just go to [TLDR](#tldr) if you just want to get things done.
 Feel free to read this section if you encounter any problems before making an issue / a PR.